Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

 Some editing styles that favour an Instagram look may date the photos as much as the style of the dress and tux.

 Photography started in black and white, and monochrome continues to be a classic look for weddings.
-In black and white, that couple’s grand-kids won’t be looking at the colours of the dresses, but the expression on their grandparents faces on the day they got married.
+In black and white, that couple’s grand-kids won’t be looking at the colors of the dresses, but the expression on their grandparents faces on the day they got married.

 You’re Convinced – Now What?